eddie-energy/architecture/arc42/05-building-block-view/components/components/meter-data-portal/meter-data-portal.md

 ## Overview

 The Meter Data Portal is the interface of the Regional Data-sharing Infrastructure that handles the access of eligible parties to historical validated energy consumption data of customers.
-The Meter Data Portal is usually operated by a designated entity (e.g., a country-specific metered data administrator), and is out of the control of the eligible party and the customer.
-As the the Regional Data-sharing Infrastructure can function differently in each country, as discussed [here](../consent-admin-portal/consent-admin-portal.md), the Meter Data Portal interface is used for interactions regarding accessing data, as shown in the figure below.
+The Meter Data Portal is usually operated by one or more designated entities (e.g., country-specific metered data administrators).
+Since the Regional Data-sharing Infrastructure can function differently in each country, as discussed [here](../consent-admin-portal/consent-admin-portal.md), the Meter Data Portal interface is used for interactions regarding accessing data, as shown in the figure below.

 <div align="center">
 <img src="../consent-admin-portal/figures/regional-data-sharing-infr.svg">